browserengineering/book/book/scheduling-and-threading.md

             task.run()
 ```

+When using locks, it's super important to remember to release the lock
+eventually and to hold it for the shortest time possible.
+The code
+above, for example, why releases the lock before running the `task`.
+That's because after the task has been removed from the queue, it
+can't be accessed by another thread, so the lock does not need to be
+held while the task is running.

 ::: {.further}
 Event loops often map 1:1 to CPU threads within a single CPU process, but
 this is not required.
 For example, multiple event loops could be placed together